SystemsBioinformatics/dynamic-community-fba/docs/_build/html/_sources/4_community_matrix/home.rst.txt

 Just like the compartments, all reactions are duplicated, and each reaction ID is augmented with its corresponding model ID.
 This holds up for all reactions except for the exchange reactions.
-If two models share an exchange reaction only one is saved in the new combined model such that we have more control over all.
+If two models share an exchange reaction only one is saved in the new combined model.

 Reagents and species
 ********************

+Since the community shares all external metabolites only one copy of each external metabolite is stored in the combined model.
-Before the reactions can be copied to the new model there is a check for which species occur in more than one model.
+All other species are copied to the new model, only receiving a suffix if the species occurs in more than one model.
-For these species a new species in the original model is created and all reactions associated to this species have there reagents changed.
-By doing so the initial models already have everything set correctly into place to have the reactions copied.

-In contrast with the compartment IDs, and the reaction IDs the species IDs are not changed by default.
-But only if the species id occurs in two or more models.
-This is done since we can already quickly lookup to which original model the species belonged by checking the compartment which it is in.

 .. warning::